BawejaMoksh/Iris_Dataset/README.md

 Iris dataset is a  multi class classification.
 We have total of three class as seen in the figure. each class has its own 50 samples.which makes a total of 150 sample that we will work upon

-<h3>First Problem</h3>

-we are trying to find out attribute of each class in a data frame so that we could analyse its sepal length,petal length,petal widh etc.